What is an Anti-hero? Simple Guide, Complicated Character

 Much like the typical anti-hero, the villain protagonist is the character at the center of the story.
 They, too, are awful and destructive.

-Anti-heroes are different because they’re written in a way where readers find themselves kind of identifying with them.
-The anti-hero’s insecurity, self-protective impulse, or traumatic backstory makes them relatable, and the audience still wants to see them redeem themselves.
+The difference is that anti-heroes are written in a way where readers find themselves kind of identifying with them.
+The anti-hero's insecurity, self-protective impulse, or traumatic backstory makes them relatable, and the audience still wants to see them redeem themselves.

 But a villain protagonist?
 They're wicked in a way that doesn't resonate.
 Everybody just wants to see them pay.
 Patrick Bateman in American Psycho is a great example of a villain protagonist.